 As we enter Galicia and make for Santiago we stroll through traditional farming villages, hilly pastures and cross many rivers.
 Arriving in Santiago de Compostela and gazing at the ancient Cathedral is like a dream come true, an unforgettable and rewarding experience.
 But our Journey is not over yet for on our last day we make our way to the coast of Finisterre, known in ancient times as the end of the world, where strolling bare foot on the beach you will find scallop shells, the symbol of the Camino, to take home as memories.

-If you would like to speak with us to know more about our Camino de Santiago Walking Tour, please write us an email or call 800.908.1980.
+If you prefer to speak with us to know more about our Camino de Santiago Walking Tour, please write us an email or call 800.908.1980.
 We would be happy to hear from you and help you planning your next adventure!